up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 </div>

-!!! tip "Due to ongoing tariffs, please prioritize sourcing from domestic stock and sellers."
+!!! tip "Due to ongoing tariffs, prioritize sourcing from domestic stock and sellers."

     If you must purchase from China, be aware that additional duties and taxes will be incurred.
 A breakdown of the applicable rates and HTS (Harmonized Tariff Schedule) codes is provided below: